-BJP says it respects all religions amid row over spokesperson’s comments about Prophet Mohammad
+Nupur Sharma suspended from BJP over her comments about Prophet Muhammad

 Three first information reports have been filed against Sharma.

-P Ravindar, sub-inspector of police, cyber crimes, filed a complaint against her saying that she had used “abusive words against Prophet Muhammad” and “maliciously insulted” Islam on television.
+In Hyderabad, P Ravindar, sub-inspector of police, cyber crimes, filed a complaint against her saying that she had used “abusive words against Prophet Muhammad” and “maliciously insulted” Islam on television.
 Two other complaints were from Muslim organisation Raza Academy.

 In Uttar Pradesh’s Kanpur, violence broke out on Friday against Sharma’s remarks.
-The police have arrested 36 persons.

-Videos of Kanpur violence on social media showed residents hurling stones at each others.
+Videos on social media showed residents hurling stones at each other.
 At least 40 persons, including 20 police personnel, sustained injuries during the violence, officials said.

 Meanwhile, Arab countries have reported wide discontent over Sharma’s remarks on Prophet Muhammed.